General

 Switching

 Ethernet switching fabrics should be designed for the environment.
-Where appropriate, quality unmanaged switches may be acceptable but we highly recommend fully managed switches for all environments.
+We highly recommend fully managed switches for all environments.
 We recommend consistent models and brands when possible to reduce the number of unusual support issues.

 Our preferred brands of switches are TPlink or Cisco Meraki.